 - I determine that either the bowls are faulty (but PRETTY) or men just have balance problems.

 And yes, I still have the bowls and am still using them for pretty pictures.
 I’ll eat out of them – but will make sure my boys have regular bowls.

-By the way, this recipe is for two LARGE main dish salads.
+This recipe is for two LARGE main dish salads.
 You could also make four smaller ones if you prefer.
 The dressing is a larger recipe and can be used for a repeat of this meal or for another type of salad.